 Genetic testing for psychiatric meds, also known as psychiatric genetic testing, uses information provided by your DNA to determine your body’s response to certain medications.
 Each DNA molecule contains genes, which influence everything from our physical characteristics to our health and wellness.
 Genes are also responsible for producing enzymes, each of which plays a special role in breaking down medications.

 When you ingest a drug, your enzymes are in charge of breaking it down in a timely manner.
 If your enzymes work too fast, the drug is rendered ineffective — on the flip side, if they work too slowly, the drug stays in your system for too long and causes adverse effects.
-By examining the function of these enzymes, genetic testing for psych meds can help you discover which psychotropic drugs your body may metabolize poorly.
+By examining the function of these enzymes, genetic testing for psychiatric medications can help you discover which psychotropic drugs your body may metabolize poorly.
 You can then avoid these drugs (or take them at specified doses) when seeking treatment.

 It’s important to note that genetic testing for psychiatric medications cannot effectively determine how you will respond to every drug available on the market.
 Generally, psychotropic genetic testing examines drugs that are metabolized by cytochrome P450 (CYP450).